Oh fried bologna sandwiches, how I miss you…

 It’s been way too long since I’ve enjoyed one of these incredible sandwiches, but I can still taste it in the back of my throat as I write this post.
 Even though it may sound disgusting, and believe me, a lot of food sounds disgusting to me, give this a shot and see what you think.

 Feel free to adjust the recipe as you see fit as well.
 I’ve seen some people making it with cheese, or a condiment other than mustard, but I would stick to this recipe first before you branch out and try to get creative with it.

 This recipe works and you’ll find out why with that first bite.

 If you do have another take on fried bologna that you used to eat as a kid, or hell, still eat as an adult, I’d love to hear about it in the comments.
 I’m always looking for new lunch ideas that I can cook up while working from home.

-- One 16 oz. pack of Oscar Mayer Bologna made with chicken and pork
+- One 16 oz. package of Oscar Mayer Bologna Lunch Meat made with chicken and pork

-- Oscar Mayer Bologna contains quality meat and no filler
+- Oscar Mayer Bologna Deli Meat contains quality meat and no fillers